SHNecro/ShanghaiJAR/README.md

 - **0.70+**: Additional requests to implement bosses that have some teased chip art
 - eventually: netplay

-#### In Progress (as of 7/19/20):
+#### In Progress (as of 8/27/20):
-- Not dead, but somehow 2020 got even worse.
-In lieu of actual progress, got a lot of planning/ideas done.
-- Postgame area special doors
+- Rework of overworld rendering system to fix render order issues
-- Second half of first postgame area, planning barriers, etc.
+- Implementation of postgame area 1 completion cutscene
-- Planning of rewards, barriers, BMDs
+- Implementation of special battles/enemies
-- Planning of battle enhancements (new PAs, chips, etc.)
+- Implementation of rewards

 ##### Completed:
 - First draft of story/dialogue/cutscenes